5 Top Tips for Selling More

 4) Study Great Sales People

-My nine year old son, Adrian, decided he wanted to learn how to do magic tricks, something no one in our family is good at or would even attempt.
-So he has spent hours on Youtube watching some of the greatest magicians teach him their sleight of hand and now he makes my 8 of spades show up every single time!
+My son, Adrian, decided he wanted to learn how to do magic tricks, something no one in our family is good at or would even attempt.
+So he has spent hours on Youtube watching some of the greatest magicians teach him their slight of hand and now he makes my 8 of spades show up every single time!
 It’s pretty impressive.
 You can take a page out of Adrian’s book and study the greats.

 I happen to love sales almost as much as I love excel spreadsheets, delegating, and lemon drop martinis.
 The hundreds of hours (and thousands of dollars) I have invested in sales training are about to be available for the first time.
-I’ve created a new SALES INTENSIVE so you can up your sales IQ without taking time off work or going to a seminar that takes up days of your precious time.
-You can join the Sales Intensive from anywhere in the world, and this LIVE training will be recorded in case you miss parts.
-While the Sales Intensive is especially valuable for anyone selling services, it’s also tremendously helpful for those selling products (as I did at Little Pim) because you still have to sell gatekeepers (retailers, strategic partners, etc.).
+I’ve created a new program called the Sales Cure so you can up your sales IQ without taking time off work or going to a seminar that takes up days of your precious time.
+While the Sales Cure is especially valuable for anyone selling services, it’s also tremendously helpful for those selling products (as I did at Little Pim) because you still have to sell gatekeepers (retailers, strategic partners, etc.).

-The Sales Intensive is for you if you:
+The Sales Cure is for you if you:

 - DON’T LOVE sales right now (you find yourself putting off making sales calls or don’t feel confident about closing or would rather do 20 burpees right now than make more sales calls).